machingclee/machingclee.github.io/static/media/448-invokers.505b5716.md

 In both cases, the original `requestId` is instantiated from the `invoke` method of our `commandHandler` (see line-245 below), and each thread will have a consistent `requestId`.

-This is especially helpful to trace a sequence of commands one after another which are triggered via event by event.
+This is especially helpful to trace a sequence of commands one after another which are triggered via event by event, as required by a ***single request***.

 Next we define a helpful trailing closure when our function requires to access the `ExecutionContext` for metadata: